tcql/mastobots/README.md

 6. Make note of the `client key`, `client secret` and `access token` that are shown once you save the application, you'll need those soon!

 </details>

+There are two ways to pass in your client ids, secrets, and access tokens.

 ## Way no.1: create an .env.local